umbraco/UmbracoCMSDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 :::note
 The url /umbraco/#/content/content/edit/1234 is the path to open up a particular entity (with id 1234) ready for editing.

-~~The `logResource` has a few bugs prior to version 8.1.4, so if you are on a lower version this may not give the expected result.~~
 :::

 ## I know what you want to do today